Tignon: Tignon law

-This headdress was the result of sumptuary laws passed in 1786 under the administration of Governor Esteban Rodriguez Miró.
-Called the tignon laws, they prescribed and enforced oppressive public dress for female gens de couleur in colonial society.
+This cloth headdress is largely associated with a sumptuary law passed in 1786 under the administration of Louisiana Governor Esteban Rodriguez Miró.
+Actually part of a larger edict centered on reinforcing racial hierarchy and social order in New Orleans, the so-called tignon law targeted the gens de couleur.
+Free women of color were ordered to stop adorning their hair with plumes and jewels, and either wear their hair plainly or covered with a cloth.
+The extent to which this ruling was ever actually enforced is not known.

-Historian Virginia M. Gould notes that Miró hoped the law would control women "who had become too light skinned or who dressed too elegantly, or who, in reality, competed too freely with white women for status and thus threatened the social order."
+Historian Virginia M. Gould notes that Miró hoped the law would control women "who had become too light skinned or who dressed too elegantly, or who, in reality, competed too freely with white women for status and thus threatened the social order".

 Afro-Créole protest

-Miró's intent of having the tignon mark inferiority had a somewhat different effect, according to historian Carolyn Long who noted: "Instead of being considered a badge of dishonor, the tignon ... became a fashion statement.
+Miró's intent of having the tignon mark inferiority had a somewhat different effect according to historian Carolyn Long who noted: "Instead of being considered a badge of dishonor, the tignon ... became a fashion statement.
 The bright reds, blues, and yellows of the scarves, and the imaginative wrapping techniques employed by their wearers, are said to have enhanced the beauty of the women of color."

-The women who were targets of this decree were inventive and imaginative.
-They decorated tignons with their jewels and ribbons, and used the finest available materials to wrap their hair.
 In other words, "[t]hey effectively re-interpreted the law without technically breaking the law"—and they continued to be pursued by men.

-The tignon law remained in place into the Antebellum era and while the original desire of the law was to create racial differences, the adoption of the tignon by Empress Josephine made it stylish for white women, as well as women of color, to wear their hair "in the Creole style" with a tignon wrap.
-In the early 19th century, the tignon was associated with French fashion, which appropriated styles from a variety of cultures, and with a sense of "Frenchness."
+Although the law was intended to reinforce racial differences, the adoption of the cloth headwraps known as mouchoirs and turban-like accessories by Empress Josephine and First Lady Dolley Madison made it stylish for white women, as well as women of color, to wear their hair "in the Creole style."
+In the early 19th century, the turban was associated with French fashion, which appropriated styles from a variety of cultures, and with a sense of "Frenchness".